-There are some native integrations between Microsoft To Do and other Microsoft apps.
-If you're finding the things you'd like to do aren't built-in, setting up Zaps—our word for the automated workflows you create with Zapier—can help you take control of your to-do list.
+Like we mentioned, there are some native integrations between Microsoft To Do and other Microsoft apps.
+But if you're finding the things you'd like to do aren't built-in or you're looking for more flexibility, setting up Zaps can help you take control of your to-do list.

 From porting Microsoft To Do tasks to Microsoft OneNote to creating or updating tasks in Microsoft To Do when a Microsoft 365 file is updated, Zapier brings more utility to Microsoft To Do when it’s used alongside other Microsoft apps.

 You can also use Zapier to build your own custom workflow between Microsoft apps, like Excel or Office 365.
 On these pages, you'll want to use the drop-down menus to select the trigger—the event that kicks off your workflow—and the action you want to have happen automatically, then click the blue button to connect the apps.

 Project management apps—like Trello, Asana, and Notion— can be more powerful than you need from a to-do list tool.
 For this reason, you may find yourself using an app like Microsoft To Do separate from your team's project management tool to stay on top of your own tasks.